Ad Rank thresholds: Definition

 Your actual CPC is calculated based on your Ad Rank, including the thresholds and competition from other advertisers.

-If your ad is the only one that’s eligible to show, (for example, because none of your competitors meet their Ad Rank thresholds), you’ll pay the reserve price (the threshold rounded up to the minimum billable unit in your country, for example to the next penny in the U.S.).
-This means that depending on your ad quality and Ad Rank thresholds your ad could be relatively expensive, even when no ads show immediately below it.
+If your ad is the only one that’s eligible to show, (for example, because none of your competitors meet their Ad Rank thresholds), you’ll pay the reserve price (the threshold rounded up to the minimum billable unit in your country, for example to the next cent in Australia).
+This means that depending on your ad quality and Ad Rank thresholds, your ad could be relatively expensive, even when no ads show immediately below it.